-The Danforth Educational Leadership Program at the University of Washington offers initial principal and program administrator certification through the area of Educational Leadership and Policy Studies in the UW College of Education.
+The Danforth Educational Leadership Program offers Residency Principal and Residency Program Administrator certification through the area of Educational Leadership and Policy Studies at the UW College of Education.
 If you are interested in applying to the Danforth program, please review the deadlines and requirements below.

 A new Danforth cohort begins each summer with the Cohort Retreat in July.
 The following chart lists important deadlines in the admissions process for the upcoming cohort.